mtxpt/phx-fix-examples/README.md

-# Phoenix Prime FIX Client Examples
+# Phoenix Prime FIX Client Examples Package

 This package provides a reference implementation of FIX based trading client connecting to __Phoenix Prime__.
 It illustrates how to use the FIX protocol of __Phoenix Prime__ for order execution and to obtain streaming market